 Data protection laws protect employees from the misuse of their personal data – employee home addresses and beyond – sensitive data.
 As an employer, you’ll be trusted to safeguard and protect your employees’ data against a breach, meeting data privacy laws and regulations.

 Employers need to develop policies that take a compliant but balanced approach towards their employee data privacy and security.
-Organisations must implement the appropriate infrastructure, management and workforce to keep data compliant throughout its lifecycle because those accused of violating data privacy rights risk significant hits to the company’s reputation and employees’ trust.
+Organizations must implement the appropriate infrastructure, management and workforce to keep data compliant throughout its lifecycle because those accused of violating data privacy rights risk significant hits to the company’s reputation and employees’ trust.

 This article covers the most updated laws in personal data in 61 key jurisdictions across the Americas, Asia Pacific, the Middle East, Europe and Africa: